isomerpages/govtech-corp/media/technews/_posts/2025-01-21-post-AI in Education: Transforming Singapore’s Education System with Student Learning Space.md

 a national online platform developed by MOE to enrich students' learning through technology.
-Accessible to all school teachers and students in the national school system, SLS offers high-quality, curriculum-aligned resources across major subjects from primary to pre-university levels.</p>
-<p>The platform continually evolves with input from users, integrating feedback
+Accessible to all school teachers and students in the national school system, SLS offers high-quality, curriculum-aligned resources across major subjects from primary to pre-university levels.
+The platform continually evolves with input from users, integrating feedback and updating in line with educational needs and policy.</p>
-and updating in line with educational needs and policy.
-SLS’s open system design supports over 250 integrated external tools and resources, ensuring it meets the needs of an increasingly dynamic educational landscape.</p>
 <h3>Benefits of AI in Education in Singapore</h3>
 <div class="isomer-card-grid">
 <div class="isomer-card">